gururise/RigidBody3D-Stress-Test/README.md

 ![](demo.gif)

 This is a Rigidbody3D stress test for Godot 3.1+ designed to test the performance of the 3D Physics Engine in Godot.
 It was inspired by a similar [stress test](https://www.youtube.com/watch?v=8zo5a_QvJtk) done in Unity.
-In that test, Unity was able to simulate 1,500 rigid bodies and still maintain over 100 fps on a Dual Xeon E5-2v650 v2 (2.60 Ghz)
+In that test, Unity was able to simulate 1,500 rigid bodies and still maintain over 100 fps on a Dual Xeon E5-2v650 v2 (2.60 Ghz).
+This is the csharp branch, where performance critical code was written in c# vs gdscript in an attempt to boost performance.

 # Features

+  - Performance critical code re-written in c#
   - Use MultimeshInstance to optimize rendering of box meshes
   - Configurable number of Rigidbodies
   - GUI controls for reset and launch